-Cape Cod has a wonderful array of museums and historical sites to visit.
-During the winter months, we recommend the Sandwich Glass Museum who host a variety of Glass Exhibits which “each new exhibits to better tell the story of the glass industry in Sandwich.”
-Also, don’t miss the famous Gardens Aglow presented by the Heritage Museum & Gardens from November 29th to December 29th.
-With a spectacular celebration of holiday lights all over their extensive gardens, you will also find activities and much more to explore.
+Cape Cod has a wonderful array of galleries and historical sites to visit.
+During the winter months, we recommend the Sandwich Glass Museum who host a variety of Glass Exhibits which “each new exhibit to better tell the story of the glass industry in Sandwich.”
+Also, don’t miss the 15th annual Holiday exhibition presented by the Highfield Hall and Gardens from November 26th to December 12th.
+Be sure to also check out Gardens Aglow with a spectacular celebration of holiday lights all over their extensive gardens, you will also find activities and much more to explore.
 Check out the Cape Cod Museum of Arts to experience Cape Cod’s finest artists capturing the epic landscape of the region.

 Celebrate the Arts

 Whether it is the musical art by Skylark Vocal Ensemble or theater arts at the Cotuit Centre for the Arts, all performing arts come alive on Cape Cod in the winter.
-Local talents, the Brazen Belles Burlesque group is also known to put on a show-stopping Winter Spectacular burlesque show December 26th-29th right here in Woods Hole.
+Local talents, the Brazen Belles Burlesque group is also known to put on a show-stopping Winter Spectacular burlesque show.
+Check out performances December 16th-18th right in Falmouth.
 Falmouth Theatre Guild hosts a variety of live world-class musicals that are almost like a night on Broadway in the big city.

 Beer, Wine & Unwind

 Craft beers are known to blend perfectly with those cold New England evenings and Cape Cod is in the midst of a brewery explosion.
-Right here in Falmouth, we have two new breweries — a favorite from Martha’s Vineyard, Bad Martha Brewery just opened in East Falmouth with tours of hopping new flavors for all beer lovers.
-Naukabout Brewery is also located nearby with tours, music, and beers that will warm you on those cooler evenings.
+Right here in Falmouth, we have two new breweries — a favorite from Martha’s Vineyard, Bad Martha Brewery in East Falmouth with tours of hopping new flavors for all beer lovers.
+Aquatic Brewery is also located nearby and brags the largest flights of beers that will warm you on those cooler evenings.
 Visit Tap Tasting to learn more about private and public craft beer tasting tours throughout the entire Cape.
 For wine lovers, on weekends there is the Cape Cod Winery serving over nine different delectable wines for weekend unwinding.